 The Technical/Professional Writing Programs at UNC Charlotte strive to prepare students for careers that combine strong communication skills with technical expertise.
-As a student at UNC Charlotte, you can explore the relationships among language, writing, and computing technologies through a graduate certificate or a concentration within the M.A. in English.
+As a student at UNC Charlotte, you can explore the relationships among language, writing, and computing technologies through a graduate certificate (technical communication), or a concentration within the M.A. in English.

 Each program is specifically designed to prepare you for the challenges you will encounter in today's rapidly changing, technologically global society.